ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 | repository-url                              | ``https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/upload``   |
 +---------------------------------------------+-------------------------------------------------------------------------+

-When running this from the command line using `twine <https://twine.readthedocs.io/>`_, be sure to add in `--repository-url`` as an extra option.
-Otherwise ``twine`` attempts to upload the package to the public PyPI repository.

-The ``PYANSYS_PYPI_PRIVATE_PAT`` is a password in the form of a GitHub secret which is available only to repositories within `PyAnsys`_.
+The ``PYANSYS_PYPI_PRIVATE_PAT`` is a password in the form of a GitHub secret that is available only to `PyAnsys projects <PyAnsys_>`_.
 This secret is available during the execution of the CI/CD.
 Its value is never shown or shared in the log files.

+When using `Twine <https://twine.readthedocs.io/>`_ from the command line, you must add in ``--repository-url`` as an extra option.
+Otherwise, Twine attempts to upload the package to the public PyPI repository.

 Forked GitHub repositories do not have access to GitHub secrets.
-This is designed to protect against pull-requests that could potentially scrape tokens from PyAnsys CI/CD.
+This is designed to protect against pull requests that could potentially scrape tokens from the PyAnsys CI/CD.

-Here's a cross-platform one liner for uploading using ``twine```:
+Here's a cross-platform, one-line command for using Twine to upload a package:

 .. code::

    python -m twine upload dist/* --repository-url https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/upload -u __token__ -p <TOKEN-REDACTED>

-Replace ``<TOKEN-REDACTED>`` with the private PyPI token respectively.
+Replace ``<TOKEN-REDACTED>`` with the private PyPI token.

-.. dropdown:: Using GitHub actions
+.. dropdown:: Use GitHub Actions

-    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist/`` directory to the private PyPI.
-It is expected to be included when :ref:`Use GitHub actions`:
+    The following code allows you to publish any Python :ref:`Artifacts` contained in the ``dist`` directory to the private PyPI.
+It is expected to be included when you :ref:`Use GitHub Actions`:

     .. code-block:: yaml